hellt/netdevops.me/blog/posts/2022/gnmic-openconfig.md

 ### Why Not Telegraf?

 This question may very well still be on your mind when you reach this chapter.
-And now, when we walked over the collector's features, it is clear that most of those features are simply not available in Telegraf.
+And now, when we walked over the collector's features, it is evident that most of those features are simply not available in Telegraf.
 Clustering, high availability, target discovery, hierarchical deployments are all unique to gNMIc.

 <center>![scalpel](https://gitlab.com/rdodin/pics/-/wikis/uploads/8108e0661fed0b930ba87745ec5812d7/image.png){: class="img-shadow" style="width: 600px"}</center>